 CORT Business Services UK Limited (t/as Roomservice by CORT) is the UK’s leading furniture rental provider, specializing in designing and furnishing domestic property interiors.

 This tax strategy is applicable to CORT Business Services UK Limited.
-Publication of this strategy is regarded as satisfying our statutory obligation under Para 22 (2), Schedule 19, Finance Act 2016 in respect of CORT Business Services UK Ltd’s financial year ending 31 December 2022.
+Publication of this strategy is considered as satisfying our statutory obligation under Para 22 (2), Schedule 19 of the UK Finance Act 2016 in respect of CORT Business Services UK Ltd’s financial year ending 31 December 2023.